crunch-time/api/README.md

-# api
+# API Specs

-Swagger specs for the crunch time app
+Swagger specs and build pipelines for the CrunchTime app.